D.I.Y Fine Motor Activities for EYFS

 Hole punch activities are great for developing the smaller muscles in the hands, fingers and wrists.
 There are a variety of hole punchers out there, including double hole punchers, single hole punch pliers, mini punchers and even ones which punch out fun shapes!

 A good pincer grip means that the thumb and pointer finger touch, just like when doing an 'OK' sign.
 Threading is an ideal way to improve the pincer grip.
 You could use a stopwatch or sand timer to challenge children to thread x number of objects in one minute.
-Children could thread beads, buttons or pasta tubes onto string.
+Your child could thread beads, buttons or pasta tubes onto string.
 Encourage them to pick up the objects using the thumb and index finger.
 Alternatively, children can thread a pipe cleaner through the holes in a colander!

 Loose parts or tinker trays are very popular at the moment.
 They are basically collections of 'loose parts', such as buttons, sequins, twigs and glass beads.
 In addition to encouraging creativity, they are also wonderful for developing fine motor skills.
 Picking up small items such sequins, beads, feathers and gems will help children to strengthen their pincer grip.

 In this activity, children post items through a slot, one at a time.
 They should be encouraged to use their thumb and one finger.
 There are a huge range of toys available which focus on this skill, or you can easily make your own!
+Just cut slots in cardboard boxes and decorate with pens and stickers!
+Your child can then post lolly pop sticks, pieces of card or counters through the holes.